somesaba/somesaba.github.io/_posts/2014-02-22-robot-foosball-part-3--artificial-intelligence.md

 \end{align}
 $$

 When you update the weights in step 3, you are essentially "correcting" them.
 The correction is the difference between what we thought the Q-value was for the action we took with the actual reward we received plus the best possible (discounted) Q-value for the new state.
 Those two numbers should be fairly close.
-You will also notice that we downweight the correction by alpha, our learning rate and upscale the correction by the actual feature value.
+You will also notice that we down-weight the correction by alpha, our learning rate and upscale the correction by the actual feature value.
 The larger (or more prominent) a feature is, the larger it is rewarded for doing good and harsher it is punished for doing bad.

 #Implementation

 Implementing approximate Q-learning in my foosball robot turned out to be more difficult than I anticipated.
-I spent days tweeking the rewards, playing around with many different features, until I was able to get the agent to learn something worth showing.
+I spent days tweaking the rewards, playing around with many different features, until I was able to get the agent to learn something worth showing.
 The performAction method runs (more or less) every time the vision algorithm updates the gameState if agent is not still doing its thing.

 {% highlight java %}
 public class ApproximateQLearningAgent extends AbstractFoosballAgent {